Harold Finch-Hatton

+The Hon.
 Harold Heneage Finch-Hatton (23 August 1856 – 16 May 1904) was a British politician and Australian federationist.

 Early life

-Finch-Hatton was born in Eastwell Park, Kent, England, the fourth son of George Finch-Hatton, 10th Earl of Winchilsea and his wife Fanny Margaretta, daughter of Edward Royd Rice of Dane Court, Kent.
+Finch-Hatton was born in Eastwell Park, Kent, England, the fourth son of George Finch-Hatton, 10th Earl of Winchilsea and his wife Fanny Margaretta, daughter of BANANA Edward Royd Rice of Dane Court, Kent and Elizabeth Austen Knight (niece of Jane Austen).
 He was educated at Eton College and Balliol College, Oxford, and at 19 years of age went to Queensland to visit his brother Henry Finch-Hatton.
 He took up land in the Mackay district and later worked on the Nebo goldfields.
 Returning to England in 1883 he published in 1885 an account of his travels Advance Australia!
 (2nd ed.
 1886).

+Royal St. David’s Golf Club

+Royal St. David’s Golf Club was founded by keen golfer Finch-Hatton before it was updated and extended by the acclaimed Fred Hawtree. the Prince of Wales was club captain in 1934, before being crowned King Edward VIII and granting the club his royal patronage The gold course that Finch-Hatton laid out with help from William Henry More in 1894 serves as the bones for the course that is played today.
+The golf course overlooking great dunes to the west, to the north Snowdon Mountain, the tallest peak in both Wales and England and to the east the 13th century Harlech Castle built by Edward I.

-“Advance Australia!” publication
+"Advance Australia!" publication

+Finch-Hatton's written recollections of his eight years around the Mackay area of Queensland is an account of British colonial life in the Antipodes.
 According to The Times in 1904 this book was written in an entertaining way, but his statements about the Aborigines and his views on Australian politicians must be accepted with caution.
-Finch-Hatton's written recollections of his eight years around the Mackay area of Queensland is an account of British colonial life in the Antipodes.

-Voyage from Singapore to Keppel Bay

-Finch-Hatton travelled aboard the Somerset which along the way, somewhere in the Indonesian archipelago, “ran down a native boat and drowned everyone in it.”
-They anchored off the pearling station of Somerset on Cape York where “black divers..go down and bring up the mother-of-pearl shells,” and a couple of white men have taken residence purely “to enjoy the society of black women.”
-Finch-Hatton writes that the Government Resident was waging an endless war against the local aboriginal clans.
-He eventually arrived in Keppel Bay off Rockhampton and then made his way to his brother's station near Mackay.

-Mackay and surrounds

-A description of the frontier town of Mackay is given, including the various sheep, cattle and sugar industries that were beginning to be established around it.
-The implementation of the Marsupial Act is depicted where droves of marsupials were entrapped and destroyed to reduce competition for the fodder of the introduced stock.
-The author writes about the boiling down establishments where thousands of excess sheep and cattle were boiled down to make tallow, which ensured a basement price for all stock at £1 10s a head.
-Life on the nearby goldfields of Mt Britten and Canoona is described and the difficult life of a bullock driver is mentioned.